How to install Windows 11 on almost any unsupported PC

 - Navigate to the USB drive again and double-click the setup.exe file.
 Depending on your setup, there may be no .exe extension.

 For the greatest chance of success, before going through the upgrade process, disable checking for updates, as they may cause the setup to crash.

-And that’s how you can install Windows 11 on unsupported hardware.
-These three methods aren’t all of the possible ways to get Windows 11 installed, but they’re probably the easiest (even the third one).
-Of course, there’s no guarantee that this tutorial will continue to apply to Windows 11 as new previews and the final version are released.
+That’s how you can install Windows 11 on unsupported hardware.
+These methods aren’t all of the possible ways to get Windows 11 installed, but they’re probably the easiest (even the third one).
+Of course, there’s no guarantee this tutorial will continue to apply to Windows 11 as new previews and the final version are released.

 I finally got Windows 11 22000.51 running on an MBR system with TPM 1.2 and a very unsupported CPU.
 It took me all day because I tried to do it the hard way and failed. pic.twitter.com/IFcGY5p6JI

 — Zachary Wander (@Wander1236) July 1, 2021